Importing a TMX File

 importSettings.ConfirmationLevels = levels;

-During import it may happen that invalid TUs are encountered in the TMX file.
-If you want such units to be written to an exclusion file for further analysis and troubleshooting, you may specify a path and name for the file that is supposed to contain the invalid TUs, which failed to import as shown in the example below:
+During import, you may encounter invalid TUs in the TMX file.
+To write those units to an exclusion file for later analysis, specify a path and file name for the file that should contain the failed imports, as shown below:

 importSettings.InvalidTranslationUnitsExportPath = @"c:\temp\invalid.tmx";